miker704/Strife/patches2.md

     - Removed mapping of server members to get the total number of online members of a server in explore servers.
     - Replaced color tag function in explore servers page to used to returned prop that extracts the server owners color tag from the back end.
     - Changed the execution to launch the action button pop up in explore servers page to call one function which will call all functions instead, instead of directly calling all 3 indiviually.
+    - Passed bounding client to action button pop up to adjust its position.

 ## Backend Changes